ThienTran1701QCA/1701QCA-Assessment2/index.md

 ## Physical experimentation documentation ##

-*In this section, show your progress including whichever of the following are appropriate for your project at this point.
-a.
-Technical development.
-Could be code screenshots, pictures of electronics and hardware testing, video of tests.
-b.
-Fabrication.
-Physical models, rough prototypes, sketches, diagrams of form, material considerations, mood boards, etc.
-Ensure you include comments about the choices you've made along the way.*

-*You will probably have a range of images and screenshots.
-Any test videos should be uploaded to YouTube or other publicly accessible site and a link provided here.*

 ![Image](IMG_0389.jpeg)

 The image represents the earlier developments that I made in my second design concept, which ended up helping me to understand how certain materials interact with one another, and more importantly how I can utilise the materials to my advantage.
 For example, I can use the same aluminum material to design different challenges throughout the game.